nicooga/restaurant_review/README.md

 This is a simple development environment for building a food delivery application.
 It includes a Rails API backend, React frontend, and PostgreSQL database, all running in Docker containers.

+The Docker containers are provided as a convenience so you do not need to install any dependencies.
+However, you can also run the applications directly on your machine if you prefer.

 ## Quick Start

 1. **Start the application:**